 Patients who wish to consult another healthcare provider for smoking cessation support are still free to do so.
 Patients being referred through this pathway have already agreed to be referred to community pharmacy.

-The NHS England Smoking Cessation Referral from Secondary Care into Community Pharmacy Pilot will run from 14 September 2020 to 31 March 2021.
+The NHS England Smoking Cessation Referral from Secondary Care into Community Pharmacy Pilot has been extended to run from 14 September 2020 to 31 July 2021.

 If the pilot is extended, it will be assumed that pharmacy contractors will continue to provide this service unless they opt-out.
 An opt-out process will be detailed in the run-up to the extension.